idealparable/BibleQ/DidLazarusWriteJohn.md

 Therefore all "set of fisherman" (S) is "set of people not known to Caiaphas" (P).

 (And then, since John is a fisherman, therefore John is not known to Caiaphas.
-Ignore the problem that DiLoved spent a whole night fishing in John 21.)
+Ignore the problem that DiscipleLoved spent a whole night fishing in John 21.)

 Specifically it's a subtype of what I call "parts fallacy" -- the general category of fallacies that wrongly claim that what applies to a part of a whole applies to the whole, or vice versa.
 This subtype argues from a MOST to an ALL, or at least from a MOST to a LARGER MOST, without warrant.